alahiff/elastic-CMS-glidein-pool/README.md

 # Elastic CMS glidein pool
 Here we create CVMFS/Frontier squids as well as a pool of CMS glideins which scales elastically.
-It has been tested on local clusters (installed using kubeadm), Google Container Engine and Azure Container Service.
+It has been tested on local clusters (installed using kubeadm), Google Container Engine and Azure Container Service with CRAB3 jobs.

 Firstly deploy the squids:
 ```